-In connection with the reductions in force described above, NCS recorded severance expense of \$1.3 million in the first quarter of 2020 and expects to record between approximately \$3.5 million and \$3.7 million of severance expense in the second quarter of 2020.
+In connection with the reductions in force described above, NCS recorded severance expense of \$1.3 million in the first quarter of 2020 and \$3.5 million of severance expense in the second quarter of 2020.
+NCS expects to record \$0.9 million of severance expense in the third quarter of 2020.

 As a result of the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic as well as the resulting decline in the quoted price of our common stock, NCS assessed the recoverability of the carrying value of its property and equipment and finite-lived intangible assets as of March 31, 2020 and determined that a triggering event had occurred.
-As a result of the analysis, we recorded impairment charges of \$9.7 million in property and equipment and \$40.5 million related to identifiable intangible assets, which we recorded during the quarter ended March 31, 2020.
+As a result of the analysis, we recorded impairment charges of \$9.7 million in property and equipment and \$40.5 million related to identifiable intangible assets, which we recorded during the first quarter of 2020.
+There were no impairment charges recorded on our property and equipment or identifiable intangible assets during the second quarter of 2020.
 For additional information, see "Note 4.
 Property and Equipment" and "Note 5.
-Goodwill and Identifiable Intangibles".
+Goodwill and Identifiable Intangibles" of our unaudited condensed consolidated financial statements.